 Prior to becoming a CPA in 2006, Cassie earned a Bachelor of Science in business with a concentration in accounting from Indiana University Purdue University–Fort Wayne, Indiana.
-She is a CPA in the state of Texas and is a member of the AICPA.
+She is a CPA in the state of Texas and is a member of the American Woman’s Society of CPAs, the Texas Society of CPAs and the AICPA.
 Cassie also serves on the Boards of Directors of Girlstart, whose mission is to increase girls’ interest and engagement in STEM through innovative STEM education programs, and the UMLAUF Sculpture Garden & Museum, home to the largest collection of American sculptor Charles Umlauf’s work.
 Prior to moving to Austin, she was active in a number of Georgia-based organizations, such as Georgia Society of CPAs and Technology Association of Georgia.

 When she isn’t working, Cassie and her husband can be found exploring the Austin restaurant scene, at church, watching the Green Bay Packers or cooking up a new recipe.

 What is something you have crossed off your bucket list?